<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://buildersgen.com/blog/generative-design-surface-modelling-topology-to-geometry</guid>

-<description>Topology optimisation tells you where material should be.
-Surface modelling tells you what it should look like.
+<description>Topology optimization tells you where material should be.
+Surface modeling tells you what it should look like.
 Generative design bridges both — and additive manufacturing is the only process that can build the result.</description>

 <category>design</category>